CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

 1. Select the correct folder (by double-click) and then click Upload button.

-2. Click Upload button in top right corner and follow steps from 4 to 6 in above paragraph (link).
+2. Click Upload button in the top right corner and follow steps from 4 to 6 in above paragraph (link).

 Note